goharbor/community/proposals/Content-Replication-ng.md

     Info()*AdapterInfo
     // Get all the available namespaces under the specified registry with the
     // provided credential/token.
+    // Query parameters can be supported by this method.
     GetNamespaces()([]Namespace, error)
     // Create a new namespace
-    CreateNamespace(ns Namespace) error
+    // This method should guarantee it's idempotent CreateNamespace(ns Namespace) error
     // Fetch the content resource under the namespace by filters
     // SUGGESTION: Adapter provider can do their own filter based on the filter pattern